graphcore/examples/applications/popart/resnext_inference/README.md

   --num_workers: Number of threads per dataloader
     (default: '12')
     (an integer)
-  --[no]profile: Saves a GCProfile memory report.
-Use for debugging
-    (default: 'false')
   --[no]synthetic: Use synthetic data created on the IPU for inference
     (default: 'false')
 ```